chufanchen/read-paper-and-code/slides/1-4.typ

 == RL for LLMs

+=== DigiRL: Training In-The-Wild Device-Control Agents with Autonomous Reinforcement Learning

+- Method: Offline RL + Offline-to-Online RL

+=== #link("https://github.com/chufanchen/read-paper-and-code/issues/225")[WebRL: Training LLM Web Agents via Self-Evolving Online Curriculum Reinforcement Learning]

+- Method: ORM SFT Training + Curriculum RL

+=== Fine-Tuning Large Vision-Language Models as Decision-Making Agents via Reinforcement Learning

+- Motivation: Instruction tunning VLM is not optimal for decision-making tasks.
+- Method: CoT and end-to-end RL training

+#figure(image("assets/vlm-0.jpg", height: 70%), caption: [Our method provides the VLM with a task description and then asks the model to output a CoT reasoning followed by a text action.
+Next, the text action will be parsed into an executable action to interact with the environment for task rewards and the next state.])
+#figure(image("assets/vlm-1.jpg", width: auto), caption: [Finally, we apply PPO to fine-tune the model with the task rewards.])

-Interactive Dialogue Agents via Reinforcement Learning on Hindsight Regenerations
+=== Interactive Dialogue Agents via Reinforcement Learning on Hindsight Regenerations

+- Motivation: Pretrained LLMs can be served as effective "human simulators" to aid in the training of dialogue agents.
+However, the effectiveness of this approach(e.g. offline RL) is limited by the quality of the dialogue data used for training.
+- Method:
-a.
-A hindsight controller $c_H$ that takes any completed dialogue as input, as well as a prefix of that dialogue, and proposes a different, more preferable action to take
+  1. A hindsight controller $c_H$ that takes any completed dialogue as input, as well as a prefix of that dialogue, and proposes a different, more preferable action to take

-b.
-A forward model $hat(P)$ that simulates a hypothetical completed dialogue from any prefix
+  2. A forward model $hat(P)$ that simulates a hypothetical completed dialogue from any prefix

-c.
-A reward model $hat(r)$ to assign a reward for any completed dialogue
+  3. A reward model $hat(r)$ to assign a reward for any completed dialogue

-d.
-An offline RL method for learning a policy from a static dataset of dialogues
+  4. An offline RL method for learning a policy from a static dataset of dialogues

 #figure(image("assets/hindsight.png", height: 70%), caption: [Hindsight Generation.])

-- AGILE: A Novel Reinforcement Learning Framework of LLM Agents
+=== AGILE: A Novel Reinforcement Learning Framework of LLM Agents

+LLM Agents 被定义为一个 token-level MDP（Markov Decision Process）。动作空间（Action space）由 LLM 的词表构成，LLM 生成的每一个 token 是一个动作，LLM 本身则作为 Agent 的策略模型（Policy model）。Agent 的状态（State）由 LLM 上下文和记忆组成。在每个时刻，LLM 预测动作，执行器根据预定义的逻辑完成状态转移，同时环境给予 Agent 相应的奖励（Reward）。

+- Method: Imitation learning + Reinforcement learning + Seek for advice

 #figure(image("assets/AGILE.png", height: 70%), caption: [AGILE: A Framework unify LLM, memory, tools and executor.])

-- Training Large Language Models for Reasoning through Reverse Curriculum Reinforcement Learning
+=== Training Large Language Models for Reasoning through Reverse Curriculum Reinforcement Learning

 #figure(image("assets/R3.png", height: 70%), caption: [R3: Reverse Curriculum Reinforcement Learning.])

-- #link("https://github.com/chufanchen/read-paper-and-code/issues/225")[WebRL: Training LLM Web Agents via Self-Evolving Online Curriculum Reinforcement Learning]

-- #link("https://github.com/chufanchen/read-paper-and-code/issues/217")[Empowering LLM Agents with Zero-Shot Optimal Decision-Making through Q-learning]
+=== #link("https://github.com/chufanchen/read-paper-and-code/issues/217")[Empowering LLM Agents with Zero-Shot Optimal Decision-Making through Q-learning]

+- Method: Q-learning + LLM as world model and rollout using MCTS

 Many of these problems require the agent to explicitly take the steps to gather information before making a decision. *Single-turn* RL for LLMs cannot learn such nuanced strategies as they attempt to solve the problem within a single step.*Multi-turn* RL for LLMs can become sample inefficient in multi-step settings that require interaction with an external environment.